scalameta/nvim-metals/README.md

 ## Prerequisites

-- Before you get started you need to ensure that you are using nvim v.0.9.0 or newer.
+- Before you get started you need to ensure that you are using the latest nvim v.0.9.x or newer.
 If you're still on v0.8.x then you'll want to target the `v0.8.x` tag.
 - Ensure [Coursier](https://get-coursier.io/docs/cli-installation) is
     installed locally.[^coursier]
 - Ensure that you have all the LSP mappings for the core functionality you want